IHE/ITI.Topologies/topologies.md

 ![Document Access: Cross-Community With Per-Community Access via Directly Owned Endpoints: Doing the search](images/access-cross-purpose-seq.svg)

-### Adding Transparent Intermediaries
+### Adding Proxy Intermediaries

-Some networks route traffic through intermediaries that may be referred to as “transparent” or “proxying”.
+Some networks route traffic through intermediaries that may be referred to as “proxying”.
 Here’s a network topology showing that for our use case:

 ![Document Access: Multi-Community HIE With Per-Community Access via Proxies: Topology](images/access-proxied-network.svg)